 The student mentors are primarily university students based at Georgetown University, as well as one high school student, who are devoted to the idea that student leaders will appreciate support from peers as they coordinate the election.

-The Student Mentor Team will debrief with student leaders after their training, brainstorm on how to publicise the election, and otherwise be available to answer questions, suggest strategies and help make the event a fun and meaningful experience.
+The Student Mentor Team will debrief with student leaders after their training, discuss how to publicise the election, and otherwise be available to answer questions, suggest strategies and help make the event a fun and meaningful experience via email.

 Student mentors can also provide resources after the event to help student leaders become founders of their own clubs related to the election, the charities on the ballot, etc.